 Dangers of a Drug Relapse

-A drug relapse can be extremely dangerous, which is why treatment programs and support groups are geared toward minimizing the possibility of relapse for recovering individuals.
-Unfortunately, though, drug addicted individuals do have a high potential for relapse, just like those suffering from other chronic diseases (NIDA).
-However, recovering individuals and their loved ones should be informed about the dangers of relapse, and a relapse prevention program should be part of any individual’s recovery.
+A drug relapse can be extremely dangerous, which is why treatment programs and support groups are geared toward minimizing the risk of relapse for recovering individuals.
+Unfortunately, though, drug addicted individuals have a high potential for relapse, just like those suffering from other chronic diseases.
+However, recovering individuals and their loved ones should be informed about the dangers of relapse and the importance of a relapse prevention plan.

 Overdose

 Overdose is one of the riskiest possible outcomes of a drug relapse.
-Especially in the case of heroin, oxycodone, methadone, and other opioid-based drugs, individuals often overdose if they return to drug abuse and experience dangerous as well as deadly consequences.
+Especially in the case of heroin, oxycodone, methadone and other opioid-based drugs.
 According to the NLM, “Because withdrawal reduces the person’s tolerance to the drug, those who have just gone through withdrawal can overdose on a much smaller dose than they used to take.”

 Unconsciousness, slowed or stopped breathing, cold and clammy hands, and blue fingernails, lips or skin are all signs of a narcotic overdose.
-If you suspect that someone you know may have relapsed on opioid drugs and experienced an overdose as a result, you must call 911 and get them to the hospital immediately.
+If you suspect that someone you know may have relapsed on opioid drugs and is experiencing an overdose as a result, call 911 and give Narcan, if available.
+Always remain with the individual until first responders arrive.

 Return to Addictive Behavior

 Many individuals who relapse realize the danger that they have put themselves in and seek help afterwards.
 But others may not.
-In some cases, the person may return to their addictive and harmful behavior after relapsing back to drug abuse.
-There are ways through which you can determine whether or not a person has begun to abuse drugs chronically again.
+In some cases, the person may return to their addictive and harmful behaviors after relapsing.
+There are ways through which you can determine whether or not a person has begun to abuse drugs again.
 The common symptoms are:

 - Secrecy